vasarmilan/AnkiWeekendsAndHolidays/config.md

 <b>Values:</b> Should be a valid shortcut string (QT), or empty ('')
 <b>Default:</b> "Ctrl+Shift+r"

+###Execute at startup [boolean as 0/1]
+<b>Values:</b> 0 represents False, 1 represents True.
+<b>Default:</b> 0

+If set to 1, the rescheduling will always be executed at the startup of Anki, so it's not necessary to run it manually.

 ###max_change_percent [positive integer]
 <b>Values:</b> 1-100 Positive Integer
 <b>Default:</b> 10